 #1 Updated by Szilárd Páll over 7 years ago

 Just want to note that from what I've seen intrinsics tend to blow the fuse at the more exotic compilers like Cray, Pathscale, PGI, Open64.
 These four are known to generate incorrect code for the verlet PME kernels (some for both).

 This is not a major issue and it obviously does not block this task, but it is a concern we need to keep in mind.

 #3 Updated by Erik Lindahl over 7 years ago

 Definitions-schmefinitions.
 Previously it was no big deal, but with Bulldozer it is suddenly a very severe performance regression, and we've had it on the 4.6 feature list for quite a while.
 Even on SSE platforms, icc 12.x is often able to do 10% better than my hand tuned kernels, which gcc has never achieved.
 Hopefully it will stay compatible with more compilers, but in worst case those compilers will still work well with the C kernels.

 I just finished the utility routines and should be able to commit kernels over the weekend.

-#4 Updated by David van der Spoel about 7 years ago
+#4 Updated by David van der Spoel over 7 years ago